-Sheffield holds more than 1,152km2 of tenure over the 175km-long Moora Talc Belt (Figure 6).
-For the past 50 years the Moora Talc Belt has been exclusively controlled by large mining companies such as Rio Tinto, Western Mining Corporation and Unimin.
+Sheffield holds more than 1,152km2 of tenure over the 175km-long Moora Talc Belt.
+For the past 50 years the Moora Talc Belt has been exclusively controlled by large mining companies such as Rio Tinto and Western Mining Corporation.

-The Moora Talc Belt includes the large Three Springs mine which is owned by Rio Tinto Limited subsidiary Luzenac Australia Pty Ltd (recently acquired by French conglomerate Imerys).
-Three Springs has been operating since 1948 and is renowned for producing premium grade microcrystalline talc and is a relatively simple "dig-and-deliver" operation.
+The Moora Talc Belt includes the large Three Springs mine which was owned by Rio Tinto Limited subsidiary Luzenac Australia Pty Ltd until its recent acquisition by French conglomerate, Imerys.
+Three Springs has been operating since 1948 and is renowned for producing premium grade microcrystalline talc from a relatively simple "dig-and-deliver" operation.

 The Moora Talc Belt project contains over twenty known talc occurrences and numerous grassroots targets.
 Subject to exploration success, Sheffield's strategy is to prove up large deposits, or clusters of deposits, containing high quality talc capable of supporting long-life "direct shipping" mining operations.
+Sheffield is one of very few listed public companies in the world offering significant exposure to talc.

-Sheffield's geologists undertook an extensive review of historical talc exploration data and the Company then completed a diamond drilling programme of 9 holes for 1,238m at the Nivens, Haigs, Buckingham, Prowaka South, Tilleys and Fowlers prospects.
+Sheffield's geologists undertook an extensive review of historical talc exploration data which was followed by a diamond drilling programme of 9 holes for 1,238m.
 The objective of the programme was to test for the presence of high quality marketable talc.
 Significant talc intersections were obtained in four of the six targets tested, including:

-72.3m of talc from 0.9m depth in drill hole MODD006, and 83.7m of talc from 0.8m depth in drill hole MODD008 at Fowlers prospect, and 26.5m of talc from 45m depth in drill hole MODD009 at Tilleys Prospect.
+72.3m of talc from 0.9m depth in drill hole MODD006, and

+83.7m of talc from 0.8m depth in drill hole MODD008 at Fowlers prospect, and

+26.5m of talc from 45m depth in drill hole MODD009 at Tilleys Prospect.

 (Refer to ASX release of 27 June 2011 for full details).

+Moora Talc Belt project (continued)

 The talc intersections in drill holes MODD006 and MODD008 at Fowlers are amongst the longest recorded at that prospect.
 Sampling and processing of the drill core has subsequently been completed.
 Samples have been submitted for XRF analysis and brightness measurements to determine the suitability of the talc for various end use applications.